Stocks fall on Wall Street, weighed down by tech losses

-Stocks turned lower in afternoon trading on Wall Street Thursday as investors continue weighing the latest updates from the Federal Reserve amid concerns about rising inflation.
+Stocks edged lower in afternoon trading on Wall Street Thursday as investors weigh the latest updates from the Federal Reserve amid concerns about rising inflation.

+The S&P 500 was down 0.1% as of 1:46 p.m.
+Eastern.
+The benchmark index is on pace for its first weekly loss in four weeks.

-Technology stocks were among the biggest weights holding down the broader market.
-Chipmaker Nvidia fell 2.2% and Intel slipped 1.4%.
+Technology and communications stocks were among the biggest weights holding down the broader market.
+Chipmaker Nvidia fell 2.6% and Facebook parent Meta Platforms slid 1.3%.
 Big technology companies, with their pricey valuations, tend to have more heft in pushing the market higher or lower.

 Bond yields rose.
 The yield on the 10-year Treasury rose to 2.65% from 2.61% late Wednesday.